 The payment information which you provide to carry out a purchase is shared by us with banks and other institutions that process payment transactions or deliver other financial services, and to prevent fraud and reduce credit card risks.
-Examples of such providers include Klarna and Dibs.
-Such payment service providers are controllers for the processing of personal data in relation to the payment transaction.
+One example of such providers is Klarna.
+Klarna is the controller of its processing of personal data.

 Invoice in the Kivra app

 Some companies within Bonnier News is connected to Kivra.
 If you have a digital mailbox in Kivra you may receive your invoice in the Kivra app when purchasing some of our products and services.
 We share your personal identification number and content in your invoice with Kivra in order to provide your invoice in the Kivra app.
 We share this information on the legal basis Performance of Contract.
 Kivra Sverige AB is independent controller of the personal data it processes from when your invoice has been made available in your digital mailbox.

 We share personal data with our distribution partners, e.g. Postnord (Tidningstjänst AB) or Nim Distribution I Skåne AB.
 Each distribution company is an independent controller of the personal data that they process in relation to deliveries.

 Advertisers and other partners process certain data in connection to ads on our websites through cookies which are used to deliver, measure and adapt ads on our websites.
 Such partners process data as independent controllers.
 For more information on advertising, please read our FAQ.
 None of the technicians we use with respect to interest-based advertising on our websites compile information about your name, address, email or telephone number.